 Children’s books about allergies and a lot of conversations are the primary tools we use to raise a confident advocate and self-aware child with life-threatening food allergies.

-The list of books and movie about food allergies above are excellent tools to help kids with food allergies understand, cope, and become confident advocates for themselves.
+The list of books and movies about food allergies above are excellent tools to help kids with food allergies understand, cope, and become confident advocates for themselves.

 SHARE THIS LIST OF FOOD ALLERGY BOOKS FOR KIDS